concord-consortium/collaborative-learning/docs/bookmarks.md

 `db-bookmark-listener.ts` listens to changes in `<class root>/offerings/<offering id>/commentaries/stars/`.
 There is a single Firebase listener for all of the offering's bookmarks.

-Previously only certain bookmarks were updated in Firebase:
+Before Feb 2024, only certain bookmarks were updated in Firebase:
 - personal documents loaded by the `db-other-docs-listener` bookmarks were sync'd
 - problem documents that are owned by the current user bookmarks were sync'd
 - publication document bookmarks were sync'd
-Document types not in that list would not sync their bookmarks before.
+Document types not in that list would not sync their bookmarks.
+The `v5.2.0` release fixed this and now all bookmarks are updated in Firebase.

 # Debugging